haroon-rash/QMEETX/README.md

 # QMEETX

-**QMEETX** is a multi-tenant SaaS platform for managing **appointments, bookings, and queues** for businesses like hospitals, salons, car washes, and more.
+**QMEETX** is aSaaS platform for managing **appointments, bookings, and queues** for businesses like hospitals, salons, car washes, and more.
 It is built on a **Java Spring Boot microservices architecture**, designed for **scalability, real-time updates, and production readiness**.

 The system integrates **API Gateway**, **auth & OTP services**, **shared modules**, and supports asynchronous microservices communication for high performance.